Aanuja/Demorepo/Chef-Client-12.7.2_rh6_rh7_sl11_sl12.md

    ```

 2. Notes on Verification Test Failures (not specific to Linux on z Systems)
-   1. If test case, _chef-client when the chef repo has a cookbook with a no-op recipe should complete successfully with no other environment variables_, fails, add following
+   1. If test case "chef-client when the chef repo has a cookbook with a no-op recipe should complete successfully with no other environment variables" fails, add following

      1. ``` vi ./spec/integration/client/client_spec.rb```
      2. Modify the file as follows: